chlee-0/Mukhin-Young_formula/README.md

 ## Usage
-To run the sample script (assuming that the Mathematica kernel is on your path): for type F4
+To run the sample script (assuming that the Mathematica kernel is on your path):

+for type F4, type
 ```
 $ math -script Mukhin-Young_formula_F4.m
 ```

-for type E8
+for type E8, type
 ```
 $ math -script Mukhin-Young_formula_E8.m
 ```